-To further improve the administration of the private rulings system, we now publish all notices of private rulings for public record.
-These publications are at ato.gov.au
+To improve the administration of the private rulings system, we now publish all notices of private rulings for public record at ato.gov.au

 Private rulings are published in an edited form to safeguard taxpayer privacy.
+Before publication, applicants can comment on the edited version of their private ruling.